-The Bawden Assay: A Better Method for VSH Breeding Selection and Varroa Sampling
+The Bawden Assay: A New Method for VSH Breeding Selection and Varroa Sampling

 - Trevor Bawden